Tropical storm approaches Bermuda, likely missing direct hit

 Some of the island's hotels advised guests to consider leaving early before the worst of the storm is felt.

-The hurricane center said Leslie was about 265 miles south-southeast of Bermuda on Saturday afternoon, moving in a northerly direction at 8 miles per hour, with maximum sustained winds of 65 miles per hour.
+The Miami-based National Hurricane Center said Leslie was about 290 miles (465 km) south-southeast of Bermuda on Saturday, moving in a northerly direction at 8 miles per hour (13 kph), with maximum sustained winds of 65 miles per hour (100 kph).

 Before being downgraded to tropical storm status, Leslie had spent two days as a Category 1 hurricane, the season's sixth Atlantic hurricane.